mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 Set `options -cc` to start the chat mode via **native chat completions**.
-This mode defaults to the _gpt-4o_ model, which is optimised to follow instructions.
-Try _chatgpt-4o-latest_ for a model optimised for chatting.
+This mode defaults to the _gpt-4o_ model, which is optimised to follow instructions. <!-- Try _chatgpt-4o-latest_ for a model optimised for chatting. -->

+On `options -bb`, the Responses API endpoint is set preferentially.

 In chat mode, some options are automatically set to un-lobotomise the bot.

-While using other providers, mind that `options -c` and `-cc` set different endpoints!
-This setting must be set according to the model capabilities!
+While using other providers, mind that `options -c`, `-cc`, and `-bb` set different endpoints!
+These options must be set according to the model capabilities!

 Set `option -C` to **resume** (continue from) last history session, and set `option -E` to exit on the first response (even in multi turn mode).